Sign-up to receive great home ideas, competition details, free magazines and Expo news by email!

 If you are considering a revamp for your countertops you might want to consider a few sustainable options.

 Lapitec Sintered Stone is a favourite amoung designers this year because it produces a sintered stone slab with health in mind.
 Lapitec contains little to no crystalline silica in its composition.
 It is long-lasting and resists heat and scratches.
 The best thing about Lapitec is by far its lack of porousness making it resistant to moisture and bacteria.

 Another sustainable material used as a solid surface is Altrock.
 It combines byproducts of marble manufacturing like marble dust, chips and chunks along with a pigmented resin.
 Slabs are cast by hand which results in a terrazzo-like effect made of recycled materials.

 Durat is another trendy solid surface that contains up to 30% recycled plastic.
 The waste is granulated, which gives Durat its one-of-a-kind speckled look.
 The final product is also 100% recyclable.
 This solid surface is resistant to heat and all kinds of chemicals and household substances.

 Some homes look eco-friendly while others actually are eco-friendly.
-Green Building Certifications can help you make the impact you want because it helps buildings focus on efficiency.
-It creates an environment that consciously makes an effort to reduce your home’s carbon footprint.
+Green Building Certifications can help you make the impact you want.
+It helps buildings focus on efficiency.
+It also creates an environment that consciously makes an effort to reduce your home’s carbon footprint.